The DIRECT Path of Meditation that Leads to Living ALOHA

 • working skillfully with emotions and difficult people

-This stage reveals how much of our suffering is created by unconscious patterns of mind.
+This stage reveals how much of our suffering is created by unconscious patterns of mind – not by people, situations, and things outside us.

 Stage 3 — Discover Your True Nature